veugeni/vnml/README.md

 # An example

-VNML has the same syntax as HTML (please add a link here) but there is no need to know HTML, just a few tags and rules.
+VNML has the same syntax as HTML but there is no need to know HTML, just a few tags and rules.
+If you're curious about HTML take a look [here](https://www.codecademy.com/learn/learn-html).

 You can use a plain text editor but an HTML enabled one (like VS Code, or Notepad++) will provide useful code highlights and tags closure, and that's handy.

-For a complete VNML documentation refer to: (please put a link here to a proper manual).
+For a complete VNML documentation refer to the [VNML Manual](docs/vnmlmanual.md).

 Here the simplest VNML possible file, copy the code below and put it into a file named `test.vnml` into a folder you like: